Internal Conflict: Two Worrisome Days in Washington DC: Day One

 Maybe, but if you want to visit your house, you will have to apply through your congressman for permission and then wait six to eight weeks while they do a background check on you.
 If they grant you permission, most likely at the last minute, you’ll be given a strict appointment time, which means you’ll have to rearrange the rest of your itinerary at the last minute to fit it in.

-It’s sort of a pain, but then everything about touring the White House seems designed to discourage you from doing it.
-Before you go you’ll receive a list of things you are not permitted to bring into the White House, including handbags, book bags, backpacks, purses, food and beverages of any kind, strollers, cameras, recording devices, tobacco products, personal grooming items (including make-up, hair brushes, combs, lip balm, hand lotions, etc.), any pointed objects (including pens and pencils), aerosol containers, guns, ammunition, fireworks, electric stun guns, mace, martial arts weapons/devices, or knives of any size.
+It’s sort of a pain, but then everything about touring the White House seems designed to discourage you.
+Before you go you’ll receive a list of things you are not permitted to bring into the White House, including handbags, backpacks, purses, food and beverages of any kind, strollers, cameras, recording devices, tobacco products, personal grooming items (including make-up, hair brushes, combs, lip balm, hand lotions, etc.), any pointed objects (including pens and pencils), aerosol containers, guns, ammunition, fireworks, electric stun guns, mace, martial arts devices, and knives of any kind.
 Otherwise, you are free to bring in anything you want.

 At the bottom of this list is the kicker: “Coat and package check facilities are not available”.